Bayshore, North Carolina

 Bayshore is a census-designated place (CDP) in New Hanover County, North Carolina, United States.
-The population was 3,393 at the 2010 census.
-It is part of the Wilmington Metropolitan Statistical Area.
+The population was 3,833 at the 2020 census up from 3,393 in 2010.
+Bayshore is located in the statistical township of Harnett.
+The CDP is part of the Wilmington Metropolitan Statistical Area.
+Bayshore was first listed as a CDP at the 1990 United States census.